UNHCR Egypt Supports Government Efforts to Digitalize COVID-19 Vaccination - Egypt

 UNHCR Egypt Supports Government Efforts to Digitalize COVID-19 Vaccination

-UNHCR delivered 200 laptops to the Ministry of Health and Population (MoHP) to support the Ministry in its efforts in health digitalization exacerbated by the COVID-19 pandemic.
+UNHCR delivered 200 laptops to the Ministry of Health to support its efforts in health digitalization exacerbated by the COVID-19 pandemic.
 The laptops will support in the deployment of the national vaccination plan against COVID-19.

 UNHCR, the UN Refugee Agency, donated 200 laptops to the Ministry of Health and Population (MoHP) to support the Ministry in its efforts in the digitalization of the COVID-19 vaccination and other relevant health programmes.